First Time User? Enroll now.

 Dermatologic complications and chemotherapy

 EGFR inhibitors cause dermatitis with ensuing pain.
 Acute herpetic neuralgia occurs with a significantly increased incidence among cancer patients, especially those with hematologic malignancies and those receiving immunosuppressive therapies.
 The pain usually resolves within 2 months but can persist and become postherpetic neuralgia.
-The palmar-plantar erythrodysesthesia syndrome is observed in association with continuously infused 5-fluorouracil, capecitabine, liposomal doxorubicin, and paclitaxel.
+The palmar-plantar erythrodysesthesia syndrome is observed in association with continuously infused 5-FU, capecitabine, liposomal doxorubicin, and paclitaxel.
 Targeted agents such as sorafenib and sunitinib are also associated with hand-foot–like syndrome.
 Patients develop tingling or burning in their palms and soles, followed by an erythematous rash.
 Management often requires discontinuing therapy or reducing the treatment dose.

 Supportive care therapies and pain